The CoHabby difference

 Facebook Marketplace has significant safety concerns.
 Messaging exposes your full profile.
 Scam listings are common.
 There are no roommate-specific safety features.
 Dedicated platforms like CoHabby are significantly safer.

-Use CoHabby ($1.99/month with compatibility matching), Craigslist (free, no screening), SpareRoom (dedicated roommate platform), or Roommates.com (subscription-based).
-CoHabby offers the best safety and matching combination.
+Use CoHabby ($2.99/month with compatibility matching), Craigslist (free, no screening), SpareRoom (dedicated roommate platform), or Roommates.com (subscription-based).
+CoHabby combines a versioned compatibility heuristic with in-app messaging.

 No. Facebook Marketplace has no compatibility matching, no lifestyle data, and no way to gauge housemate fit.
-CoHabby uses 40+ lifestyle questions to calculate synergy scores between potential roommates.
+CoHabby uses answered profile and quiz signals across six weighted categories to calculate synergy scores between potential roommates.

 For safety and compatibility, yes.
 CoHabby provides in-app messaging, compatibility scoring, and privacy protection.
 Facebook Marketplace has more reach but exposes personal info and has a documented fraud problem.

 CoHabby is free for roommate seekers.
 Craigslist is free for everyone.
 SpareRoom has a limited free tier.
-Only landlords pay on CoHabby, starting at $1.99/month.
+Only landlords pay on CoHabby, at $2.99/month.

 Use a dedicated roommate platform instead.
 If you must use Marketplace, never send money before seeing a room in person, reverse-image search photos, verify landlord identity, and never share financial info through Messenger.